ansible/ansible/docsite/rst/playbooks_interpreters.rst

 - '/usr/bin/python'
 - a 'python' binary from PATH

 Ansible stops the search as soon as a matching executable is found.
+Note that this is not supported for machines using a release of the fish shell older than 2.2.0.

 Interpreter caching
 -------------------